NinjaPerson24119/NinjaPerson24119/README.md

 I'm Nicholas, a software developer with experience in robotics and SaaS products.

+On a cold day, it's all the same except it's cold outside.

 Check out my portfolio at (soon TM) [nicholaswengel.com](https://nicholaswengel.com)!
 The [code is here](https://github.com/NinjaPerson24119/PortfolioWebsite).
 It's built with React and Vite.

 On a sunny day, you can find me reading a book with some ☕, or developing the latest project I've dreamed up (also with ☕).
-In fact, you'll probably find me with ☕ most of the time 😁.
+In fact, you'll probably find me with coffee most of the time 😁.

-On a cold day, it's all the same except it's cold outside.

 ## Here's some of my projects:
 - [Finance Aggregator](https://github.com/NinjaPerson24119/FinanceAggregator) aggregates financial data from multiple sources. 😧 Can't handle the hassle of standardizing the 😠 umpteen 😠 CSV formats your banks use?
 This is the app for you!